 Do not wait until it is too late to ask for help.
 There are programs, that can mediate between you and your landlord or mortgage lender.
 When the people you owe know you are getting help, most will give you a chance to get the money and pay you what you owe.

-Community Organizations Offer Emergency Help with Mortgage or Rent
+Organizations that Offer Emergency Help with Mortgage or Rent

 There are many large and even smaller churches in your community that receive money from the member donations and the government to assist disadvantaged families and individuals.